 - Flow rate: This is the amount of fluid that the pump can move per unit of time, typically measured in liters per minute (L/min) or gallons per minute (GPM).
 The flow rate must adequately meet the requirements of the system in which the pump will operate.

 - Current: This is the amount of electric current that the pump consumes, typically measured in amperes (A).
 The current draw of the pump will depend on the size of the motor and the flow rate of the pump.

 - Motor power: This is the power output of the motor, typically measured in watts (W).
 The motor power will determine the flow rate and head pressure of the pump.

-- Material: The pump housing and impeller should be made of a material that is compatible with the fluid being pumped.
+- Material: It is crucial to construct the pump housing and impeller using a material compatible with the fluid being pumped.
 Common materials include stainless steel, plastic, and brass.

 - Size: The size of the pump should be suitable for the application and the available space.